Fawzy-AI-Explorer/NLP-Tea/README.md

 ## 01-Text Preprocessing

-Learn how to clean and prepare text before feeding it into NLP models.
+Learn how to clean and prepare text for NLP.
 Includes
 - removing stop words lowercasing, tokenizing, and more.

 ## 02-Embeddings

-Understand how to turn words into numbers (vectors) so that machines can understand them.
+Understand how to represent words as numbers (vectors) so machines can understand them.
 Includes:

 - **Label & One Hot Encoder**